sahabpardaz/label-supported-dropwizard-metrics/README.md

 ### Sample Usage

-The client code for referring to a label metric is like this:
+The client code for referring to a labeled metric is like this:

 ```java
 metricRegistry.counter(LabeledMetric.name("num_records").label("device_id", "1312").toString())
               .mark();
 ```

-And if you do not have metric, you can call metric registry in its normal way:
+And if you have a metric with no label, you can call metric registry in its normal way:

 ```java
  metricRegistry.counter("num_records").mark();
 ```

-But note that to make it work, you should also introduce the `LabelSupportedNameFactory` (provided by this library) when starting the JMX reporter:
+But note that to make it work, you should also introduce the `LabelSupportedObjectNameFactory` (provided by this library) when starting the JMX reporter:

 ```java